ml-archive/VIPERCoordinatorsXcodeFileTemplate/README.md

 1. Open your Xcode project
 2. Create a new file (`Cmd + N`)
-3. Notice Clean Coordinators in the left pane
+3. Notice VIPER Coordinators in the left pane

 ## Known Issues